Dan Britton

 Director of Ratio Christi College Prep

-To that end, Dan is a full-time Christian apologist, teacher, and mentor, providing instruction and mentoring to both teenagers and adults.
-He is the Pastor of Equipping and Apologetics at Hill Country Fellowship in Burnet and has been leading one of the first Ratio Christi College Prep chapters for the past six years, teaching both middle school and high school students.
-Dan was recently named the National Director of Ratio Christi College Prep in May of 2021 to help others plant similar chapters and equip students nationwide.
+He was the Pastor of Equipping and Apologetics for eight years at Hill Country Fellowship in Burnet, stepping down from that role at the end of 2022.
+Since 2014, he has led one of the first Ratio Christi College Prep chapters, teaching middle and high school students.
+Dan was recently named the National Director of Ratio Christi College Prep in May 2021 to help others plant similar chapters and equip students nationwide.

-As a Christian apologist, Dan has spoken at a variety of churches, events and classes including SES’s National Conference of Christian Apologetics, Reasons to Believe, and Biola University where he has spoken in Sean McDowell’s graduate class, Youth Apologetics, at Biola University on the topic of engaging as a youth apologist.
+As a Christian apologist, Dan has spoken at a variety of churches, events, and classes, including SES’s National Conference of Christian Apologetics, Reasons to Believe, and Biola University, where he has spoken in Sean McDowell’s graduate class, Youth Apologetics, at Biola University.

 Dan lives with his wife, Leonora, in central Texas and has two children, Danielle and Michael.